 Breakfast, as we know, is an important meal and a great way to start the day.
 Along with providing us with energy, breakfast can be a good source of important nutrients such as calcium, iron and B vitamins as well as protein and fibre.
 Overnight oats are so simple to prepare and they are a fantastic time saver in the morning!

-We love preparing overnight oats for breakfast as they’re so adaptable- depending on what you have in the house.
-The basic ingredients are simply oats and milk.
 Check out our blog Which Milk Should I Offer for My Toddler (opens in new tab) for tips on which milk to choose.
 For babies over the age of 6 months, cow’s milk can be used as an ingredient (but not as a main milk drink, until over the age of 1 year).
-You can also use yoghurt with, or instead of, milk.
-We share some of our favourite toppings below and we would love for you to share yours too!
-Tag us in any of your creations using #eatinwithearlystart

 Equipment:

-- Scales
+• Scales

-- Glass or Plastic Container
+• Glass or Plastic Container.

 Ingredients: